function61/eventhorizon-exampleapp-go/README.md

 .SubscriptionActivity {"activity":["/foostream:0:135:1.2.3.4"],"ts":"2017-03-22T14:55:59.597Z"}
 ```

-Now, let's enter some sample data into the stream so our database will not be empty:
+Now, let's enter some The Office -themed sample data into the stream so our
+database will not be empty:

 ```
 $ pyramid stream-appendfromfile /foostream example-dataimport/import.txt